dotnet/machinelearning-modelbuilder/troubleshooting/ModelBuilderTroubleshooting.md

 - Update ML.NET to 1.7.1
 - Update Model Builder version to the [latest]([url](https://marketplace.visualstudio.com/items?itemName=MLNET.ModelBuilder2022)) and re-train the model

+## GPU Extension isn't installed

+You've installed the GPU extension but it's giving the message "GPU extension not installed"? **The ML.NET Model Builder extension and ML.NET Model Builder GPU Support extension versions must match.** Unfortunately older versions of Model Builder did not include this information in the error message and simply say the extension is not installed.

+Open the "Manage Extensions" tool in VS and ensure you have installed the same version of Model Builder 2019/2022 and Model Builder GPU 2019/2022.
+There are separate extensions for each VS version.
+They can be installed from the [VS Marketplace](https://marketplace.visualstudio.com/search?term=ML.NET&target=VS&category=Tools&vsVersion=&subCategory=All&sortBy=Relevance).

 ## Reset VS

 Sometimes Model Builder doesn't update correctly and VS is still referencing older Model Builder code.
 If uninstalling and re-installing Model Builder doesn't work, we recommend doing a [clean install of VS](https://docs.microsoft.com/en-us/visualstudio/install/uninstall-visual-studio?view=vs-2019#remove-all-with-installcleanupexe).